civilservicelgbt/civilservicelgbt.github.io/_news/2022-02-08-our-socials-are-expanding.md

 ## Join us at the events

-If you'd like to attend one of our events, register your information and just turn up!
+If you'd like to attend one of our events: register your information so we can update you of any changes, and then just turn up!

 Details of where the events are taking place are always published on our website at [www.civilservice.lgbt/events](/events).